CTUAvastLab/Mill.jl/docs/src/examples/musk/musk.md

 ````@example musk
 using FileIO, JLD2, Statistics, Mill, Flux
-using Flux: throttle, @epochs
-using Mill: reflectinmodel
-using Base.Iterators: repeated

 using Random; Random.seed!(42);
 nothing #hide
 ````

+### Loading the data

-Then we load the dataset and transform it into a `Mill` structure.
+Now we load the dataset and transform it into a `Mill` structure.
 The `musk.jld2` file contains...
 * a matrix with features, each column is one instance:

 ````@example musk